 2019 – Kyler Murray, QB8

 Including those five rookie quarterbacks, only 15 ended the season inside the top 24.
 Context is needed as Joe Burrow and his injury-shortened season would have easily joined this group.

 When we look at quarterbacks who had success early on, there is a shared trait — mobility.
-Yes, that even includes Luck.
-Believe it or not, he ran a 4.67 at the NFL Combine.
+Yes, that even includes Luck, who ran a 4.67 at the NFL Combine.

 We have to remember these elite prospects are going to the worst team in the NFL for a reason.
 They have more holes on their roster than just the quarterback.
 The ability to get out of the pocket and create in the open brings such a massive boost to a player’s value.

-Trey Lance is arguably the best dual-threat QB in this class, and because of that, his potential dynasty value is through the roof.
+Lance is arguably the best dual-threat QB in this class, and because of that, his potential dynasty value is through the roof.
 His legs can get him out of tough spots when defenders are crashing around him.
-If Lance is still available when on the clock, I will not hesitate to add his talent to any dynasty team I have.
+If Lance is still available when on the clock in rookie fantasy drafts, I will not hesitate to add his talent to any dynasty team I have.

 Want more fantasy football analysis and news?